 *I was successful and continued the same career I had in America without connections or being dependent on funding or marriage to a Greek/EU citizen, but I made indescribable sacrifices and am a very rare exception.
 There are thousands who didn’t make it and left, still here but struggling, or regretting their choice in silence.

 - Being Greek doesn’t solve everything: Those born abroad, or Greek citizens who were born in Greece and left, are often considered not Greek enough.
 If you don’t look Greek, you’ll be treated as a non-Greek.
 And when competing with job candidates already here, experience abroad is not necessarily an advantage since first-hand knowledge of Greece’s current industries, laws and trends is far more desirable.

-– Love is fine, but don’t leave your brain behind: Many who fall in love with the country or come to Greece to marry someone they met on vacation will move under the guise of “following their heart,” then wake up when reality sets in or the relationship falls apart.
+- Love is fine, but don’t leave your brain behind: Many who fall in love with the country or come to Greece to be near and/or marry someone they met on vacation will move under the guise of “following their heart,” then wake up when reality sets in or the relationship falls apart.
 You have a 50/50 chance of forever and fewer rights in a foreign country.
 Don’t forget to think.

-– Non-Greeks have a completely different experience than Greeks and should not believe everything their partners say without doing separate research.
+- Non-Greeks have a completely different experience than Greeks and should not believe everything their partners say without doing separate research.
 I meet a lot of non-Greeks who uprooted their lives and careers after Greek spouses/fiance(e)s dismissed my website, painted a dream scenario of enjoying a “simpler life,” living six months in paradise and six months elsewhere, freelancing, traveling and soaking up the sun.
 Many are unemployed, dependent, subject to daily discrimination/racism and now trapped or faced with divorce because their Greek counterparts refuse to leave.
 Some won’t sign passport renewals for children, using them as leverage.
 Taking a risk is fine; getting tricked is not.

 I don’t know you, nor do you know me: I’m flattered you trust me enough to ask my opinion, but this is still about you.
 I am a messenger and truth teller, not a fortune teller.